Currently Drilling Two Carlin-Style Projects in Nevada

 The nice thing about the core rig is we can go into the resource and we can upgrade some of the inferred to indicated, so we can build the resource that way.
 We're also stepping out to show that the resource is bigger.
 We also have the deep RC rig testing all brand-new, pure exploration holes.
 If we can hit some similar numbers in a new exploration hole, as you said, that's a company maker and a game changer for us.

 MS: Bolo's an asset that we drilled last summer, a very successful asset.
 We were hitting over 1 gram per tonne oxide from surface to depth.
 We had a new discovery of 12.2 meters of 3.32 grams oxide at about 200 meters.
 What we did last year with the program, we wanted to go deeper, see if we could hit new discoveries at 300, 400 meters.

 We wanted to see if we could connect the two zones, which would connect the gold and silver zones.
 Five holes have been completed, about 1,400 meters.
 How it works in Nevada, at least for our guys, is 20 days on and 10 days off.
 We went 20 days on with not one rig issue, doing unbelievable work, very efficient.

-We're very excited about these holes coming out of Bolo, but we are also very excited to say that we have 13 holes at Kinsley that will be sent to the lab sometime next week, for again, a turnaround of about 21 days.
-We're hoping to get some of those Kinsley numbers out to the market mid to late October.
+We're very excited about these holes coming out of Bolo, but we are also very excited to say that we have 13 holes at Kinsley that are due out very soon.